portable-content/design-docs/implementation/01-data-model.md

 ## Domain Separation

 The core content system is designed to be domain-agnostic.
-Ownership, workspace management, and access control are separate concerns that should be implemented in the application layer:
+Ownership and access control are separate concerns that should be implemented in the application layer:

 ```php
 // Core content service (domain-agnostic)